People in Transit

 The minor People in Transit is the evolution of the minor Automotive Design.
 The encompassing mobility domain is more complex and challenging than it ever has been, both from an internal as from an external perspective.
 It is because of the latter that we can no longer regard automotive design, or that of any other transport modality, solely in its own right.

 This autonomous programme provides knowledge on automotive and mobility design and technology, and an understanding thereof in specific societal contexts.
 Because of the complexity of the human mobility domain and the high level of design execution in mobility-design, all knowledge, insights and experience derived from this minor, are applicable and valuable in other complex systems and domains.

-Students execute three project courses, which are growing in depth, width and weight, from automotive styling and technology to the design of an integrated mobility system.
-Those three projects together are framed by, and structured through, Vision in Design.
+Students execute three project courses, which growing in depth, width and weight, from automotive styling and technology to the design of an integrated mobility system.
+Those three projects together are framed by and structured through the context driven design process Vision in Design.
 Together they are one full walk-through of this context driven design process.
 Necessary knowledge is acquired through lectures and research.
-Necessary skills are being developed in parallel.
+Necessary skills are being developed in parallel

 This guiding course, which runs throughout the program, is HUMAN MOBILITY.
 This course frames the three project courses, safeguarding their coherence and connection.
 Lectures address context driven design, design project management and program coherence.
 Students compose their own reader, which is their final individual deliverable in this minor.